Importance of Cash Flow Statement with Example

 Having cash is a key requirement for a business to stay solvent.
 When a business has no longer enough cash to pay its dues, it is often declared bankrupt.

 For this introduction to accounting, we will not go through the actual preparation of an actual cash flow report.
-In fact in the business world, small businesses rarely produce a cash flow report, as profit and loss report is sufficient for their needs.
-It is unlikely that a small business such as a bakery will involve complex non cash transactions that would warrant such information.
-Therefore, it is considered a waste of time and money to have an accountant prepare a report that would be of little use to anyone!
+In fact in the business world, small businesses rarely produce a cash flow report, as a profit and loss report is sufficient for their needs.
+It is unlikely that a small business such as a bakery will involve complex non-cash transactions that would warrant such information.
+Therefore, it is considered a waste of time and money to have an accountant prepare a report that would be of little use to anyone.

 On the other hand, for large entities such as Nike and Microsoft, having a cash flow report is imperative.
-Such companies will often have a significant amount of non-cash transactions, sometimes even billions of dollars in revenue that is simply owed to them but hasn’t been received in cash yet.
-In these situations, a profit and loss statement is not always sufficient, and a cash flow report is valuable to many users, such as banks and shareholders.
+Such companies will often have a significant amount of non-cash transactions, sometimes even billions of dollars in revenue that is simply owed to them but has not been received in cash yet.
+In these situations, a Profit and Loss statement is not always sufficient, and a cash flow report is valuable to many users, such as banks and shareholders.

 Cash Flow Statement Example